 Katie's responsibilities include, Business Improvement District (BID) creation, management, and renewal, marketing, events, business and community organization, evaluation and improvement of the user experience, pedestrian use and parking issues.
 Although she does manage all aspects of projects, her heart lies in creating thoughtful places where people and small business thrive.

-Katie is a member of the California Downtown Association, and International Downtown Association.
+Katie is a Certified Leader in Place Management, member of the California Downtown Association, and International Downtown Association.
 Her recent projects include a strategic plan for downtown San Fernando,

 establishing BID's in San Francisco CA and St. Paul MN, and managing the Figueroa Corridor PBID in

 Los Angeles CA.

 Fernando Pujals meandered into the downtown industry while working as a writer and connector in 2015.
 He’s since demonstrated leadership in operations, strategic partnerships, community engagement, organizational development, and advocacy for San Francisco’s central city neighborhoods.

 Among his projects, he serves as the Deputy Director of the Mid Market Business Association & Mid-Market Foundation.